Will Bayern team-mates Manuel Neuer and Lennart Karl link up again at the World Cup this summer?

 Robert Andrich

-Bayer Leverkusen enforcer Robert Andrich will be prominent among them.
-Another who was blooded at the highest level by Nagelsmann – aged 29 in November 2023 – Andrich was absent from the November squad and will be getting concerned about his summer plans after missing out again in March.
-One of the most assured in possession in the Bundesliga this season, Andrich’s 90.1 per cent successful passing rate is significantly higher than March’s surprise inclusion, Anton Stach, has managed for Leeds United in the English Premier League (78 per cent).
+The Bayer Leverkusen enforcer remains an option.
+Andrich was absent from the November squad and will have become concerned about his summer plans after missing out again in March.
+One of the most assured in possession in the Bundesliga this season, the 31-year-old will be a dependable presence in the squad should Nagelsmann have a space for him.

 Watch: Robert Andrich's best goals and passes